The H.E.S.S. transients follow-up system: The DAQ ToO system

 \subsection{Central Control}

-After a new schedule is generated, the DAQ system's central control organises the execution of the observations and steers the telescopes and participating array components through the observation life cycle.
-This life-cycle typically consists of the stop of the ongoing observations, the distribution of the (new or updated) observation parameters to the available telescopes, the configuration and start of the new observations, and the data taking for its duration (see Fig.~\ref{fig:daq_functional_view}).
-For prompt ToO observations, a special ToO observation mode is used that has been optimised for a faster stop-start cycle of the observations and greater robustness to potential failures of individual hardware and/or software components during the cycle.
+The DAQ system's central control organises the execution of the observations and steers the telescopes and participating array components through the observation life cycle.
+This life cycle typically consists of the stop of the ongoing observations, the distribution of the (new or updated) observation parameters to the available telescopes, the configuration and start of the new observations, and the data taking for its duration (see Fig.~\ref{fig:daq_functional_view}).
+For prompt ToO observations, a special ToO observation mode is used that has been optimised for a faster stop-start cycle of the observations, thereby increasing the robustness to potential failures of individual hardware and/or software components during the cycle.
+In addition, the typical life cycle may omit the restarting of the observations altogether depending on the type of alert (see also previous section).